named-data-ndnSIM/ndnSIM/docs/source/metric.rst

 Content store trace helper
 --------------------------

-NOTE: This tracer works ONLY when the OldContentStore structure is used!

 - :ndnsim:`ndn::CsTracer`

     With the use of :ndnsim:`ndn::CsTracer` it is possible to obtain statistics of cache hits/cache misses on simulation nodes.